davidluzfontes/cse15l-lab-reports/lab5.md

 ## Part 1 - Debugging Scenario

-1.
+`student`
-> Hi, my test case for finding all of the "a"s in a list isn't working.
-> There is only one "a", but it says there are 2
+ Hi, my test case for finding all of the "a"s in a list isn't working.There is only one "a", but it says there are 2

 ```java
 @Test